-STEAM ENGINE TIME.
-That’s the name of a concept in science and history that many readers should be familiar with.
-It’s also the title of a fine short-story that most readers will not be familiar with.
-This story was written by Lew Shiner, who just might be known to some readers for genre-bending novels like Glimpses and Deserted Cities Of The Heart.
+STEAM ENGINE TIME is the name of a concept that many readers should be familiar with.
+It’s also the title of a short story that most readers will not be familiar with.
+This story was written by Lew Shiner, who might be known to some readers for novels like Glimpses and Deserted Cities Of The Heart.

-“Steam engine time” the concept refers to the invention of the first practical, modern steam engine by James Watt in 1775.
+The concept of “steam engine time” refers to the invention of the first practical, modern steam engine by James Watt in 1775.
 For the longest time, Watt was credited in history books as the sole inventor, a man who saw and did what others missed.
 Watt was justly celebrated as an important inventor and (unwitting) contributor to the good and evil of the Industrial Revolution.

 But with time and the accumulation of data, historians became aware that at the same time that Watt was working on his machine, other scientists, engineers, and inventors in other countries were working along the same lines.
 Watt just beat them all to the finish line!